ibm-cloud-docs/discovery-data/project-defaults.md

 | Content Mining | Parts of Speech | None |
 | Custom | None | Passages |
 {: caption="Basic project defaults" caption-side="top"}

+When you enter a query from the product user interface, a natural language query is submitted.
+The default values for the supported query parameters differ by project type.
+For more information, see [Defaul query settings](/docs/discovery-data?topic=discovery-data-query-defaults).